 I am an Assistant Professor of Organizational Behavior at Stanford Graduate School of Business.

-I study how organizations and individuals engage with the concept of “diversity”, especially as it pertains to race and ethnicity.
-I’m interested in contestation over what diversity means, how organizations are portraying and deploying diversity claims, what value is attributed to individuals’ “contributions to diversity”, and what all of this means for social stratification and inequality.
+My research examines how organizations and individuals engage with diversity and difference, especially as it pertains to race and ethnicity.
+I’m interested in contestation over what diversity means, how organizations portray and deploy diversity claims, the value that is attributed to individuals’ “contributions to diversity”, and how people make sense of the social differences in their surroundings.
+I hope to deepen our understanding of social evaluation, labor market dynamics, status hierarchies, and the politics of categorization.